National Park Service ranger: Duties, disciplines, and specializations

 The duties of the modern park ranger are as varied and diverse as the parks where they serve, and in recent years have become more highly specialized – though they often intertwine.
 Regardless of the regular duties of any one discipline, the goal of all rangers remains to protect the park resources for future generations and to protect park visitors.
 This goal is accomplished by the professionalism and sometimes overlapping of the different functions and specialties.
 For example, an interpretive ranger may be trained in and perform fire suppression, emergency medicine, or search and rescue.
-Law enforcement rangers and other park employees may contribute to the mission of the interpretive ranger by helping park orient visitors to park resources and facilities, safely and effectively move through them, and make a personal connection to park resources while they appropriately utilize facilities.
+Law enforcement rangers and other park employees may contribute to the mission of the interpretive ranger by orienting visitors to park resources and facilities, safely and effectively move through them, and make a personal connection to park resources while they appropriately utilize facilities.
 The spirit of teamwork in accomplishing the mission of stewardship is underscored by the fact that in many cases, the U.S. National Park Service in particular, park rangers share a common uniform regardless of work assignment.

 The oldest source of information on park ranger careers was the 1956 Park Ranger by C. B. Colby.
 At that time, park rangers fulfilled all the demands of park operations from administrative duties to technical rescue.
 By 1995, Exploring Careers in the National Parks by Bob Gartner, reflected the specialization of duties and the expansion of titles covering the same work as was being done in 1956.
 In the 21st century, Live the Adventure, showed the park ranger profession was only becoming more complex.

 The federal Office of Personnel Management sums up the diversity of the official park ranger series of professional white-collar occupational groups as follows:

 This series covers positions the duties of which are to supervise, manage, and/or perform work in the conservation and use of Federal park resources.
 This involves functions such as park conservation; natural, historical, and cultural resource management; and the development and operation of interpretive and recreational programs for the benefit of the visiting public.
 Duties characteristically include assignments such as: forest and structural fire control; protection of property from natural or visitor related depredation; dissemination to visitors of general, historical, or scientific information; folk-art and craft demonstration; control of traffic and visitor use of facilities; enforcement of laws and regulations; investigation of violations, complaints, trespass/encroachment, and accidents; search and rescue missions; and management activities related to resources such as wildlife, lakeshores, seashores, forests, historic buildings, battlefields, archeological properties, and recreation areas.